PPIO/pp.io/Readme.md

 # Introduction
-This repository contains the source code of the http://pp.io website.
+This repository contains the source code of the http://pp.io.

 # Installation
 Node and npm/yarn required